-In the Programming Period 2014-2010 Horizon 20201 (the European Union Research and Innovation funding mechanism) and the European Structural and Investment Funds (ESIF) are two instruments that share a common vision and objective (smart, sustainable and inclusive growth).
+In the Programming Period 2014-2010 Horizon 2020 (the European Union Research and Innovation funding mechanism) and the European Structural and Investment Funds (ESIF) are two instruments that share a common vision and objective (smart, sustainable and inclusive growth).
 ESIF address territorial cohesion and one of their domains of intervention is Research and Innovation as a driver of jobs and growth.
-The FPs address excellence.
-But while their primary goals may differ, in the context of R&I policies they both aim to maximise the quantity and quality of R&I investment and their impact2.
+The FPs address excellence, But while their primary goals may differ, in the context of R&I policies they both aim to maximise the quantity and quality of R&I investment and their impact (European Commission, 2017b).
 They also address the same final beneficiaries/recipients (higher education, research centres and businesses).
-Developing and putting in practice synergies between FP and the ESIF (which provide substantial funding for R&I under the current programming period 2014-2020) is a mechanism for stepping R&I performance by pulling together resources for the efficient implementation of R&I activities3.
+Developing and putting in practice synergies between FP and the ESIF (which provide substantial funding for R&I under the current programming period 2014-2020) is a mechanism for stepping R&I performance by pulling together resources for the efficient implementation of R&I activities (European Commission, 2017c).
 Synergies should involve meaningful, complementary, mutually reinforcing interactions between the investment strategies and interventions under the Framework Programmes (FP) for Research and Innovation (R&I)/Horizon 2020 and the ESIF.
 The overall aim is to have significant impacts on the economy by combining the innovation investments of ESIF (currently under the smart specialisation priorities for each country/region) with excellent, world-class research and innovation initiatives supported by H2020.

-The need for synergies and complementarities between EU funds for R&I has been increasingly highlighted at political level4.
+The need for synergies and complementarities between EU funds for R&I has been increasingly highlighted at political level.
 While synergies in the past were always mentioned as a way to improve the effectiveness of both types of EU intervention (ESIF and H2020), since the 2014-20 programming period the Commission has turned to active involvement for harnessing and facilitating synergies.
-Both Horizon 2020 and the Common Provisions Regulation of ESIF include for the first time a legal mandate to maximise synergies5.
-In parallel, the development of synergies is a key priority in the mandates of the Commissioners for R&I and Regional Development, as well as featuring regularly in Council conclusions, in the resolution of the European Parliament 6 adopted in July 2016 and, more recently, in the Commission's Communication addressing EU regions and smart specialisation7.
-A full list of EU documents aiming at informing on the rationale and practice of synergies is listed in the References.
+Both Horizon 2020 and the Common Provisions Regulation of ESIF include for the first time a legal mandate to maximise synergies.
+In parallel, the development of synergies is a key priority in the mandates of the Commissioners for R&I and Regional Development, as well as featuring regularly in Council conclusions, in the resolution of the European Parliament adopted in July 2016 and, more recently, in the Commission's Communication addressing EU regions and smart specialisation.
+A full list of EU documents aiming at informing on the rationale and practice of synergies is listed in the References, which include publications until 25/6/2018.

 These efforts have underpinned a theoretical agreement and forged a political commitment that synergies should be enhanced.
 But in the real world several legal, communication and behavioural barriers still exist that discourage actors, when it comes to implementation.
-Some of these barriers would need legal amendments to be eliminated, while others are perceived
+Some of these barriers would need legal amendments to be eliminated, while others are perceived barriers and can be overcome through better regulatory interpretations, experimentation and learning.
+By now, a large number of good practices are reported that can help "systematise synergies" rather than invest in R&I and "expect synergies to happen".
+Policy makers in each country need to not only learn about the many existing good practices but gain an understanding of the challenges they face and the type of benefits they can expect.
+A large number of good practices were collected.